 Bladder cancer is the 7th most common tumour in men.
-Its incidence in Europe is of 19.1 and 4.0 per 100,000 people/year in men and women respectively and its risk increases rapidly with age.
+Its incidence in Europe is 19.1 and 4.0 per 100,000 person-years in men and women, respectively, and its risk increases rapidly with age.

-Tobacco is the greatest risk factor associated with bladder cancer, responsible for approximately 50% of cases.
-The industrial exposure to enamels, dyes, heavy metals and hydrocarbons (aromatic amines, polycyclic aromatic hydrocarbons and chlorinated hydrocarbons) is responsible for 10% of these tumours, conforming the second risk group, although this has been decreasing due to the improvements in industry safety.
+Tobacco represents the greatest risk factor associated with bladder cancer, responsible for approximately 50% of cases.
+Industrial exposure to enamels, dyes, heavy metals and hydrocarbons (aromatic amines, polycyclic aromatic hydrocarbons and chlorinated hydrocarbons) is responsible for 10% of these tumours, representing the second greatest risk factor, although this has been decreasing with safety improvements in today's industries.

-Depending on depth, tumours are classified as superficial or non-muscle-invasive bladder cancer (NMIBC), approximately 75% to diagnosis, and invasive or muscle-invasive bladder cancer (MIBC), representing 25%. .
+According to the depth, tumours are classified as non-muscle invasive bladder cancer (NMIBC) or superficial, which account for approximately 75% at diagnosis, and muscle invasive bladder cancer (MIBC), representing 25% of cases.

-After the resection and diagnosis by the pathologist, superficial tumours can continue with endoscopic control, based on their risk of recurrence.
-Multiple tumours, those that are large in size and the recurrent ones (those that have reappeared) can benefit from adjuvant treatments with intravesical mitomycin or epirubicin.
-Tumours with a high degree are treated with intravesical immunotherapy (Bacille Calmette-Guerin), to reduce the risk of recurrence and progression.
-At the IVO, a strict intravesical adjuvant protocol is followed that, in addition to standard treatments, also includes innovative systems of instillation, such as hyperthermia and EMDA, that improve the administration of these drugs.
+After resection and diagnosis by the pathologist, superficial tumours may be followed up endoscopically, according to their risk of recurrence.
+Multiple, large, and recurrent tumours (those that have come back) may benefit from adjuvant treatment with intravesical Mitomycin or Epirubicin.
+High-grade tumours are treated with intravesical immunotherapy (BCG) to reduce the risk of recurrence and progression.
+The IVO works with a strict intravesical adjuvant protocol that, in addition to standard treatments, also includes innovative instillation systems such as hyperthermia and electromotive drug administration (EMDA), which improve the administration of these drugs.

-When the tumours are muscle-invasive, the standard treatment is radical surgery that can be performed either using a laparoscopic or an open approach, followed by the most current reconstruction techniques.
-In addition, at the IVO, in very selected cases, conservative treatment can be considered, with bladder preservation as an alternative to radical cystectomy.
+When tumours are invasive (MIBC), the standard treatment is radical surgery, which can be performed with either open or laparoscopic approaches and with the latest reconstruction techniques.
+At the IVO, in very select cases, a conservative approach can also be considered, with bladder preservation, as an alternative to a radical cystectomy.

-At the IVO we have specialized professionals with broad experience in the treatment of this type of cancer.
-Even in advanced cases, when the disease is widespread outside the bladder, a palliative treatment is still possible.
-The management of these patients requires a multidisciplinary approach including urology, medical oncology, radiology and, occasionally, radiation oncology, palliative medicine and home care.
+At the IVO, we have specialised professionals with extensive experience in the treatment of this type of cancer.
+Even in advanced cases, when the disease has spread outside the bladder, palliative treatment is still possible.
+The management of these patients requires a multidisciplinary approach involving urology, medical oncology, radiology and, occasionally, radiation oncology, palliative medicine and home care.